LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

   }
 }
 ```
-It is then ~~a share of a pie~~ piece of cake to find the largest part with the `max` built-in routine (limiting the values to the `0..100`, since the `max` routine doesn't work too well on an infinite list.
+It is then ~~a share of a pie~~ a piece of cake to find the largest part with the `max` built-in routine (limiting the values to the `0..100`, since the `max` routine doesn't work too well on an infinite list.
 I really like this imaginative approach.

 [Francis J. Whittle](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/fjwhittle/perl6/ch-1.p6) used `FatRat` numbers to get accurate computation.
 He computed the slices is a nice functional way:
 ``` Perl6